marcosbarbero/micrometer-try-out/README.md

 #### Grafana

-As for Prometheus I'm running Grafana using docker and here you can find two file `grafana-datasource.yml` and `grafana-dashboard-yml`.
+As for Prometheus I'm running Grafana using docker and here you can find two files:

+ * `./monitor/grafana/datasource.yml`
-The `grafana-datasource.yml` configures Prometheus as datasource, you can also do it manually in case you have a standalone Grafana instance running.
+   * Configures Prometheus as datasource, you can also do it manually in case you have a standalone Grafana instance running.
+ * `./monitor/grafana/dashboard-yml`

-The `grafana-dashboard.yml` contains the configuration pointing to the location where the dashboards are stored.
+   * Contains the configuration pointing to the location where the dashboards are stored.

 #### Run Prometheus & Grafana (Docker)